ryanckhung/mysql-docker-compose-demo/README.md

 > docker-compose down

-Load the database source by createing the test.sql and include this in the docker-compose.yml volumes
+Load the database source by createing the dump.sql and include this in the docker-compose.yml volumes